SCAR/distant/.github/ISSUE_TEMPLATE/contribute-a-new-data-set.md

 1. Please check the existing issues list at  https://github.com/SCAR/distant/issues?q= first to make sure that this dataset has not already been considered.

-2. If the data files are already publicly available, provide the link to them below.
-Otherwise, data files can be attached to this issue (drag and drop them onto this comment box, or click the "Paste, drop, or click to add files" below this box).
-You will probably need to zip the files first (GitHub only accepts a limited range of file types - but zip files are accepted).
+2. If the data files are already publicly available, provide the link below.
+Otherwise, data files can be attached to this issue.

 3. Fill out the metadata fields below (delete the lines starting with ">" and replace them with your information).